liznewsom/datacampprojects/README.md

 # datacampprojects
 These are projects I completed on DataCamp.
-The credit for these guided exercises goes to DataCamp.
+The credit for facilitating these guided exercises goes to DataCamp.